Rahul K. P.

-Rahul Kannoly Praveen (born 16 March 2000) commonly known as Rahul.
-K. P, is an Indian professional footballer who plays as a winger or forward for Indian Super League club Kerala Blasters and the India national team.
+Rahul Kannoly Praveen (born 16 March 2000) is an Indian professional footballer who plays as a forward for Indian Super League club Odisha.

 Club career

 Youth and early career

-Born in Thrissur, Kerala, Rahul played for the Thrissur district under-14 football team and later went on to play for the Kerala football team in the same age group.
+Born in Thrissur, Kerala, Rahul played for the Thrissur district under-14 football team and later for the Kerala football team in the same age group.
 He was the top goalscorer in the under-14 category of the national championship held at Kolkata in 2013.
-On seeing his performance in the championship he was selected into the AIFF Elite Academy who was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
+Following that performance, he was selected into the AIFF Elite Academy who was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
 After playing in the tournament, Rahul was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of U-20 players to give them playing time.
-He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
+He made his professional debut for the side in the Arrows' first match of the season against Chennai City.
 He started and played the whole match as Indian Arrows won 3–0.

 A month later, on 26 December, Rahul scored his first professional goal against Shillong Lajong.
 His 91st-minute goal was the last for the Arrows in a 3–0 victory.
-He then scored again for the club in their next match against Mohun Bagan on 29 December.
+He scored again for the club in their next match against Mohun Bagan on 29 December.
 This time, his 33rd-minute goal was the equalizer as the Indian Arrows drew the match 1–1.

-He became the first Indian player to score in Indian Super Cup 2019 by scoring against Mumbai City FC during the qualification round.
+He became the first Indian player to score in the Indian Super Cup 2019 by scoring against Mumbai City FC during the qualification round.